therok1/therok1/README.md

 </div>

 <p align="center">
-Here are some programming languages and tools I am still using/have used in the past:<br/>
+Here are some of the programming languages and tools I am still using/have used in the past:<br/>
 </p>

 <div align="center">